awsdocs/iam-user-guide/doc_source/access_tags.md

 ## Controlling Access to Requests<a name="access_tags_control-requests"></a>

-You can use conditions in your IAM policies to control what tags can be added, changed, or removed from an AWS resource\.
+You can use conditions in your IAM policies to control what tag key–value pairs can be passed in a request that tags an AWS resource\.

 This example shows how you might create a policy that allows using the Amazon EC2 `CreateTags` action to attach tags to an instance only if the tag contains the `environment` key and the `preprod` or `production` values\.
 As a best practice, use the `ForAllValues` modifier with the `aws:TagKeys` condition key to indicate that only the key `environment` is allowed in the request\.
 This stops users from including other keys, such as accidentally using `Environment` instead of `environment`\.